Selling Power to the Utility

 [Several questions have been posed to the Companies regarding storage on projects proposed on the Oahu sub-transmission system.
 The Companies have consolidated these questions into R31–R33 with the following responses.]

-Appendix N of the PSIP Update Report: December 2016 included an illustrative example of how energy storage could be used to shift solar energy to avoid sub-transmission constraints (linked here as Attachment 1 for convenience).
+Appendix N of the PSIP Update Report: December 2016 included an illustrative example of how energy storage could be used to shift solar energy to avoid sub-transmission constraints (linked here as Attachment 1 for convenience (PDF)).

 1 As generally stated in Section 2.2 of the RFP, hosting capacity is not the final determination whether it is feasible to interconnect a Proposed Facility.
 Hosting capacities represent the power system's conditions at the time the analysis was conducted.
 Hosting capacity information that has been made available to Proposers in accordance with the terms of the RFP examined steady-state thermal capacity and voltage issues during daytime minimum loading conditions only.
 A detailed Interconnection Requirements Study may reveal other adverse system impacts that may further limit a project's ability to interconnect and/or further limit the net output of the Facility.

 R32: Are there any additional guidelines for sizing an energy storage component of the Facility?